Florida’s wildlife belongs to all Floridians

 Sample text (it’s best to use your own words):

-“Dear Governor Scott:
+“Dear Governor DeSantis:

-In the coming months and years you will be called on to fill vacancies on the Florida Fish and Wildlife Conservation Commission.
+In the coming years you will be called on to fill vacancies on the Florida Fish and Wildlife Conservation Commission.
 When that happens, I urge you to consider a birdwatcher, or an individual with a background in wildlife conservation, for the position.
 Birdwatching, along with hiking, nature photography, canoeing and kayaking are the fastest-growing outdoor activities in America.
 The appointment of a photographer, birder, or wildlife advocate would add an important perspective to the Florida Fish and Wildlife Conservation Commission.

 The FWC should represent the interests of ALL Floridians.